Tuesday, August 17, 2010

 International Association for Women Archaeologists Working in South

-www.iawawsa.org).
+Asia (www.iawawsa.org).
 The organization is inclusive of both women

 and men, but aims at supporting and encouraging women to pursue